palantir/gradle-jdks/gradle-jdks-setup/README.md

     - `local-path` the local name of the file.
 Rendered based on the distribution-name, version and the [hash](../gradle-jdks/src/main/java/com/palantir/gradle/jdks/JdkSpec.java)
   - it generates all the JDK versions configured in [JdksExtension](../gradle-jdks/src/main/java/com/palantir/gradle/jdks/JdksExtension.java)

-Running the patched `./gradlew` script will add extra configurations required for Intelij:
+Running the patched `./gradlew` script will add extra configurations required for IntelliJ:
 ```
 project-root/
 ├── .gradle/